Choosing the Right Franchise: A Comprehensive Guide

 Education: Tutoring and learning support franchises

-Pet & Retail: Pet grooming, convenience, and speciality stores
+Pet & Retail: Pet grooming, convenience, and specialty stores

 Evaluate the Franchisor’s Reputation

 A good franchisor should offer strong leadership, transparent communication, and fair commercial terms.
-Before signing:
+Before signing, consider the following:

-Red flag signs include high franchise turnover, unverified income claims, and poor communication.
+Red flags include high franchise turnover, unverified income claims, and poor communication.

 Understand the Financial Commitments